 So what’s the alternative?

-Communication, to begin with.
+Open a dialoge.
 If you feel that someone has wronged you, try to resolve it directly.
 Too often, we are quick to assign bad motives and intentions to the other person, and saintly ones to ourselves.
 Talk.
 State (calmly) what you think the issue is and ask for their input on how to resolve it.
-I’ve been surprised by how often the other side not only gives me what I was hoping for, but a little more besides.
+As an experienced New York business law attorney, I have been surprised by how often the other side not only gives me what I was hoping for, but a little more besides.

 Treat them like you would want someone to treat you.
 The Golden Rule has application long past kindergarten, despite what some people think.
 When you raise the issue to the other side, talk to them like you want someone to talk to you when you’ve done something wrong.
 I often tell people that I don’t want someone coming to my office and making my day miserable – why should I do that to someone else?